kschuler/ling504old/index.md

 * **50% Participation in class discussion**: During class, you're expected to participate in class discussion, even if you are not the primary reader.
 Undergraduates are required to submit responses to the reading questions each week.

-* **50% Papers**: You'll write a research proposal in which you propose an experiment to test a theory of language in the brain.
-The proposal will follow the format of an NIH R03 application - 1 page for specific aims and 6 pages for the research plan.
-More details about the proposal, including format, grading criteria, and samples, are available [here](spring2019/research-proposal).
+* **50% Papers**: You'll write two research analysis papers in which you summarize and analyze

 ## Schedule